From £32,0408

 DESIGN & STYLING

 The current Seat Leon has been around since 2020, while the Cupra Leon version followed about a year later after its launch, arriving with what we saw to be a slightly restrained design in Cupra guise.
-Compared with the last car, though, this one has been given a bespoke style to further differentiate it from Seat and give the models in the Cupra range a more family look.
+Compared with the last car, though, this one has been given a more bespoke look to further differentiate it from Seat and give the models in the Cupra range a more obvious family look.

 Key to the redesign is triangular-shaped matrix LED lights, a broader grille designed to look more imposing, an illuminated rear badge, new alloy designs which can be finished in the brand's signature copper, and a 'shark nose' front end.
 Indeed, the restyle brings about some much-needed modernisation to the Leon's proportions and marks it out as a Cupra through and through, but the changes seem to complement the larger Formentor slightly better than the Leon, perhaps because the Formentor actually is a bespoke Cupra.